 Mode of instruction

 8 x 2-hour lectures and guest lecturers.
 These lectures will form the heart of this course.
 The lectures will outline the main concepts and illustrate them using examples from clinical and/or research practice.
-We will benefit from guest lecturers from across a wide range of disciplines, including Archaeology, Philosophy, Developmental Science, and Neuroscience.
-For these lectures we will utilize a book (The Anatomy of Violence, Raine) + a scientific overview paper (Conduct Disorder Primer, Fairchild), along with online multimedia material with clear relevance to society.
-The material discussed in the lectures is also part of the exam literature, so attendance is highly necessary.
+We will benefit from guest lecturers from across a wide range of disciplines, including Child Studies, Forensic Psychiatry, Psychology, and Neuroscience.
+For these lectures we will utilize a book (The Anatomy of Violence, Raine) plus 2 scientific overview papers (Conduct Disorder Primer, Fairchild et al., 2019; Psychopathy Primer, De Brito et al., 2021), along with specific material suggested by guest lecturers.
+The suggested literature plus all material discussed in the lectures serve as the backbone for the final exam, so attendance is highly necessary.

 An exam consisting of multiple choice (80% of the final grade) and open questions (20% of the final grade).
 The exam will be based on the assigned readings, videos, podcasts and materials covered in class.
 You will be permitted to re-sit the exam if the calculated final grade is lower than 5,5.